Skip to content

 parallel option

 The number of simultaneous runs to do.
-This makes better use of multicore CPUs when there are multiple runs.
+This can make better use of multicore CPUs when there are multiple runs.

 Warning

-Making this number too high may cause bottlenecks which slow down all runs instead of speeding them up.
-The ideal number depends on your CPU, RAM, disk speed (or network speed if using shared drives), and the models being run.
+Making this number too high may cause bottlenecks that slow down all runs instead of speeding them up.
+The ideal number depends on your CPU, RAM, disk speed, network speed, and the models being run.

 PreRunScripts and PostRunScripts options

-This is similar to the PreRunScripts and PostRunScripts run control options, except that they run before/after all runs instead of before/after each individual run.
+These options are similar to the PreRunScripts and PostRunScripts run control options, except that they run before or after the whole batch instead of before or after each model.

 Tip

-If you want to change the PreRunScripts or PostRunScripts for individual runs, add columns called PreRunScripts or PostRunScripts to the right of RunControl → in the RunMultipleRuns table instead.
+To change PreRunScripts or PostRunScripts for individual runs, add columns called PreRunScripts or PostRunScripts to the right of RunControl → in the RunMultipleRuns table.